 While not all states have mask mandates, it is sometimes up to individual gyms whether patrons are required to wear a face mask in order to enter their facilities.
 For example, face masks are recommended but not required at Equinox gyms in Texas.
 In Virginia, the only time Equinox members are allowed to remove their face masks is when they are exercising.

-Best exercise face masks 2021, according to experts
+Best exercise face masks this year, according to experts

 Medical doctors and personal trainers rely on these eight exercise face masks when exercising, picks ranging from affordable finds to higher-end silk face masks.